 French windows are tall casement windows that extend from the ceiling to the floor; they can also double as French doors by encompassing two leaves that swing open.
 Dating back to the 17th century at the end of the Renaissance period, French doors were introduced into English and American architecture as a way for natural light to enter into a room, which helped in these times of no electricity.

 Originally, these matching doors opened up to a balcony; now, they can be found in any entranceway, in any building.
 In some home designs, French doors are an indicator of a den or study.

 This decorative grating made from wood, stone, or iron was first introduced in ancient Egypt, the Roman Empire, and medieval Scotland to deter outside intruders from entering through a window or door.
 In 1886, Wesley Harbert created fashion-forward, architecturally pleasing, and durable yet ornamental iron grills.
 Currently, you can find grills in many urban areas.

-These pieces of trim introduce a variety of outlines or curved contours into edges or surfaces placed along jambs.
-Wainscoting is usually decorative and comes in a variety of types and styles that fall into the following categories: rectilinear, curved, and composite-curved.
-Part of the architectural tradition since the time of the Greeks and Romans, molding was historically used to divide spaces into smaller units visually.
-Presently, molding used to accent a room by reflecting light and adding dimension around doors, windows, and jambs.
+These trim pieces introduce a variety of outlines or curved contours into edges or surfaces placed along jambs.
+Wainscoting is usually decorative and comes in various types and styles that fall into the following categories: rectilinear, curved, and composite-curved.
+As part of the architectural tradition since the time of the Greeks and Romans, molding was historically used to visually divide spaces into smaller units.
+Presently, molding accentuates a room by reflecting light and adding dimension around doors, windows, and jambs.

 Roofs, like architecture, have many different designs and styles.
-From flat and steep to slightly sloped and gabled, each roof slope can be attributed to a specific architectural style, along with being the key indicator in identifying the style.
-A popular roof style seen in New York City is flat with a deck, allowing for a pool, garden, or another amenity.
+From flat and steep to slightly sloped and gabled, each roof slope can be attributed to a specific architectural style and the key indicator in identifying the style.
+A popular roof style seen in New York City is a flat with a deck, allowing for a pool, garden, or another amenity.